Elementary and Secondary Education Act: Education Finance Incentive Grant

 The Education Finance Incentive Grant Formula is two-pronged approach.
 Its main intention is to reward schools that expend more state resources on public education and distribute funding in an equitable manner.
 It is also meant to concentrate funds in districts with high poverty that inequitably distribute state and local education funding.
 In states, funding is allocated to school districts in a way similar to the Targeted Assistance Grant formula but the weight of schools in districts with high poverty that inequitably distribute funding is doubled.

 Since 2001, Federal Title I funding has increased by 88%.
 In dollars, this has been a $7.7 billion increase.
 These funds were distributed through the Targeted Assistance and Education Finance Incentive Grant formulas, which target funds to disadvantaged students most directly.

 Title II

-Title II funds are used in two ways: to train, prepare and recruit high quality teachers and principals, and to enhance teacher quality through ongoing professional development.
+Title II funds are used in two ways: to train, prepare, and recruit high quality teachers and principals, and to enhance teacher quality through ongoing professional development.

 Title III

-Title III of ESEA originally provided matching grants for supplementary education centers (Political Education, Cross 2004).
+Title III of the ESEA originally provided matching grants for supplementary education centers (Political Education, Cross 2004).

 Title III was the innovations component of ESEA.
 It was, for its time, the greatest federal investment in education innovation ever.

 Its best innovations, after validation, became part of the National Diffusion Network.